Code-the-Dream-School/python-200/lessons/05_AI_intro/openai_learnings.md

 ## A Quick Introduction to Abstractions

 So far, we've been looking only at the OpenAI completions API.
 However, there are many such APIs in the market (such as Anthropic's Claude, Google Gemini).
 Many of these APIs generally follow the OpenAI completions protocol and syntax.
 However, you would need to account for the differences in syntax when communicating between different APIs.
 Fortunately, there are packages that provide an abstraction layer between these different APIs so you only need to worry about the input prompt.
 Examples of this are [langchain](https://www.langchain.com/langchain), [litellm](https://www.litellm.ai/), [any-llm](https://github.com/mozilla-ai/any-llm).
+Of these, any-llm is the most popular and commonly used abstraction tool in industry.

 <!--
 LLM Arena - https://lmarena.ai/leaderboard